TheDolentCity/realms/src/content/docs/rules/realm-actions.md

 A wooed PC does not need to take any action, but this should impact their motivations and roleplay.

 > _Consent is important for anything romantic or sexual.
 Do not write anything in a letter or perform any action that would make someone in real life uncomfortable without first explicitly getting their approval.
+The GM will always read a letter first and if the content is too strong then they may ask you to rewrite it.
 If either party is uncomfortable with something that occurs please speak to the GM._

 You may choose to woo someone who is not of a great or minor house, in which case a success automatically results in a marriage.

 ## Conceive a Child (1)

 Make a health check.
 On a failure, there was a miscarriage.
 Otherwise, in nine turns, you or your partner will conceive a child.
-There is a 1% chance of death when this occurs.
+There is a chance of death for the child or partner when this occurs.

 ## Construction (variable)